 Governance

 To promote sustainability management, we have established a "Sustainability Management Committee" chaired by the president and composed of all directors and managing executive officers.
-The Environmental Management Committee and the Risk Management & Compliance Committee, which are specialized committees under the Sustainability Management Committee, are working to solve problems associated with climate change and natural resources capital for the Taiheiyo Cement Group, formulating action plans and conducting self-evaluations of activity results.
+The Environmental Management Committee and the Risk Management & Compliance Committee, which are specialized committees under the Sustainability Management Committee, are working to solve problems such as climate change and natural resources capital for the Taiheiyo Cement Group, formulating action plans and conducting self-evaluations of activity results.
 The content is deliberated by the Sustainability Management Committee, and the results are reported to the Board of Directors.

 Strategy

-*2 Guidance developed by the TNFD, which stands for the four phases: "Locate," "Evaluate," "Assess" and "Prepare"
+*1 Guidance developed by the TNFD, which stands for the four phases: "Locate," "Evaluate," "Assess" and "Prepare"

 Risk and Impact Management